Tractor Trailer Rear End Collisions

 - An 18 wheeler driver is distracted due to texting, talking with another occupant, reading documents, tinkering with equipment, or doing something else that is inappropriate for a trucker of a moving truck;

 Injuries from rear-end collisions can come in a variety of forms.
-Injuries can include brain injuries, spinal cord injuries, severe whiplash, spine injuries, herniated disks, shoulder injuries like rotator cuff tears, and temporomandibular joint dysfunction (TMJ).
+Injuries can include traumatic brain injuries, spinal cord injuries, severe whiplash, spine injuries, herniated disks, neurological injuries and disorders, shoulder injuries like rotator cuff tears, and temporomandibular joint dysfunction (TMJ).
 Some accidents are so severe that they lead to death and a potential wrongful death claim.
-These accidents can be life altering events.
+These rear-end truck accidents can be life altering, or life ending, events.

-Following a rear-end trucking collision, there are a number of steps that must be taken to investigate and preserve evidence.
-It is vital to obtain permission to download electronic information from the tractor trailer’s Electronic Control Module or black box, which will indicate the truck’s speed right before impact, whether the truck driver attempted to apply the brakes, and other helpful information about what the truck was doing right before the rear-end collision.
+Following a rear-end trucking collision, there are a number of steps that must be taken immediately to investigate and preserve evidence.
+It is vital to obtain permission to download electronic information from the tractor trailer’s Electronic Control Module or black box.
+This will indicate the truck’s speed right before impact, whether the truck driver attempted to apply the brakes, when the brakes were applied before the impact, and other helpful information about what the truck was doing right before the rear-end collision.

 Many tractor trailers are also equipped with cameras, some that focus on the outside of the truck and some on the inside.
-This camera footage on the outside can show if other drivers, obstacles, or conditions may have contributed to the accident, or it can contradict the truck driver’s version of the collision.
-Some trucks have cameras focused on the interior of the cab, and those could show whether the truck driver was distracted, paying attention, or even sleeping.
+This camera footage on the outside can show if other drivers, obstacles, or conditions may have contributed to the accident.
+This footage can also contradict the truck driver’s version of the collision.
+Some trucks have cameras focused on the interior of the cab, and those could show whether the truck driver was distracted, paying attention, engaged in other non-driving activities, or even sleeping.

 Rear-end collisions involving tractor trailers can cause catastrophic and devastating injuries.
 If you or a loved one was involved in a rear-end collision with a commercial truck, it is vital that you take immediate steps to preserve your rights and to make sure evidence does not disappear.
 To do that, you must contact an experienced Virginia truck accident attorney who is experienced and knowledgeable about trucking accidents and the FMCSA.